neondatabase/website/content/docs/introduction/billing-sample.md

 ![Sample billing graph](/docs/introduction/billing_sample_graph.png)

-Here are the daily averages and monthly totals for the 3 key metrics that Neon uses to calculate your bill.
+Here are the daily averages and monthly totals for the 3 key usage metrics that Neon uses to calculate your bill, plus the total current storage costs.

 | Metric          | Daily Average | Monthly Total |
 |-----------------|---------------|---------------|